 As you stroll, you’ll notice Avanos’s distinctive architecture, with its stone houses and narrow alleys.
 Take your time to appreciate the details, such as the traditional carved wooden doors and windows.

-There are streets to take photos with bright umbrellas and cool old dudes playing the board game ‘Okey’ and drinking tea.
+You may see streets decorated with bright umbrellas for photos, and locals playing the board game Okey while drinking tea.

 Don’t miss the Güray Museum, which houses an impressive collection of ceramics from different periods.
 It’s a great place to learn about the history of pottery in the region and see some truly unique pieces.